 The FRM® designation is the world’s most highly respected, widely recognised certification for financial risk management.

-Gain a competitive advantage by differentiating you from your peers
+- Gain a competitive advantage by differentiating you from your peers.
+A strong understanding of strategic risk disciplines has become essential.

-Stand out to top employers and make yourself more desirable for senior risk management jobs.
+- Stand out to top employers by expanding your financial risk knowledge and skills, set yourself apart from your peers and make yourself more desirable for senior risk management jobs.

-Enhances your personal and professional opportunities within the world of finance.
+- Enhances your personal and professional opportunities within the world of finance.
+Boost your credibility and respect from employers, peers, and clients.

 HOW DO I BECOME A FRM®?